 Teravista Elementary School, Caldwell Heights Elementary School and Linda Herrington Elementary School

-Congratulations to Ms. Haley you’re the Apple of Our Eye for the month of June!
+Congratulations to Ms. Anderson, you’re the Apple of Our Eye for the month of October!
 Thank you for all that you do for us each day.
 We are so lucky to have you!

-Congratulations to the Hsiao's family for being our Family of the Month!
+Congratulations to the Salgado family for being our Family of the Month!
 We appreciate all you contribute to Primrose, and we are happy to have you as a part of our school.

 To better meet the individual needs of every child, we’re proud to implement Ages & Stages Questionnaires® (ASQ®-3 and ASQ®:SE-2) in Primrose schools across the country.